spacemanspiff/uLoader/readme.txt

   Now you can download Covers from Internet!

 - Now you can load games as Red Steel using one alternative .dol (see ALTERNATIVE DOL NOTES in this document)

+- Now you can load ehcmodule.elf externally (put it in sd:/apps/uloader/ehcmodule.elf) to use old versions of the module (see "src/uloader/resources")

 - New USB code and more